PalisadoesFoundation/talawa-docs/docs/internships/gsod/ideas.md

 Ideally, we aim to have the following accomplished (though this list is not exhaustive):

 1. Improve documentation readability by ensuring the language is accessible by individuals regardless of their language background.
 This can consist of separating it into two distinct levels, namely: beginners and advanced.
-1. Construct a guide and style format for new technical writers/contributors, to keep the documentation up to date and adhering to the standards.
+1. Construct a guide and style format for new technical writers/contributors, to keep the documentation organic with the codebase, up to date and adhering to our standards.
 1. Teaching beginners how to document code optimally and effectively with best practices.
-In addition to this, include detailed videos and tutorials on using the application, connecting to the API etc.
+In addition to this, include detailed videos and tutorials on using the application, connecting to the API, etc.

 Additional information follows: